Gravity Talks

 Gravity Talks is the debut album by American rock band Green on Red, released in 1983.

 Production

 Gravity Talks was recorded at Quad Teck Studios in Los Angeles.

 Critical reception

-The Guardian written: "This is music made by high-school geeks who dream of being desperadoes.
+The Guardian wrote: "This is music made by high-school geeks who dream of being desperadoes.
 The result was a brilliant, misguided wreck, halfway to Tulsa when the wheels fell off."
 Trouser Press wrote that "at the LP’s relative weirdest, Chris Cacavas’ organ- playing sounds like several genres from the ’60s, but only mildly."
 The Washington Post thought that Green on Red "has fashioned a ragged, primitive musical attack to complement nerve-wracking original songs."

 Track listing

 All songs written by Dan Stuart, Chris Cacavas, Jack Waterson, and Alex MacNicol.